CITRIX: Owning the Legitimate Backdoor

 Google: ext:ica, Yahoo: originurlextension:ica

 I did not poke any of the services I found, although it is obvious what is insecure and what is not when it comes to citrix.
-It is enough to look into the ICA files.
-I am not planning to go into details but let’s say for now that ICA gives you hints about the server, the underlaying transport mechanism and of course the remote application that will be opened.
+It is enough to look into the ICA file.
+I am not planning to go into details here but let's say for now that ICA gives you hints about the server, the underlaying transport mechanism and of course the remote application that will be opened.

 With a few lines in bash combined with my Google python script, I was able to dump all the ICA files that Google knows about and do some interesting grepping on them.
 What I discovered was unbelievable.
 Shall we start with the Global Logistics systems or the US Government Federal Funding Citrix portals - all of them wide open and susceptible to attacks.
 Again, no poking on my side, just simple observation exercises on the information provided by Google.

-When performing a Citrix tests, my goal is very simple: try to open a command shell.
-Sometimes, cmd.exe and command.com are blocked, but I can still execute commands by saving them in .bat or .cmd files.
-If you care to read the command output, just pause the window with pause.
+When performing a Citrix tests, my goal is very simple: "try to open a command shell".
+Sometimes, `cmd.exe` and `command.com` are blocked, but I can still execute commands by saving them in `.bat` or `.cmd` files.
+If you care to read the command output, just pause the window with `pause`.
 It is simple.
-Let’s not forget about Windows Scripting Host (WSH) which is usually not blocked at all.
+Let's not forget about Windows Scripting Host (WSH) which is usually not blocked at all.

-But to get to the command line, you have to escape the GUI first.
-And when it comes to Windows GUIs, escaping them is like a walk in the park.
+But to get to the command line, you have to escape the GUI first and when it comes to Windows GUIs, escaping them is like a walk in the park.
 As soon as you open explorer with File Open/Save/Save as/Print or Help features, you can execute commands.
-Just for demonstration purposes, I composed a video that shows how it is done:
+Just for demonstration purposes, I composed a [video](/files/2007/10/hc01.wmv) that shows how it is done:

 [WFClient]